 One thing is for certain, Walken’s unique way of speaking would be a perfect fit for a new Grand Theft Auto game.
 We can always hope.

-9. Haley Joel Osment – I see Disney characters.
+9. Haley Joel Osment

 Haley Joel Osment became an overnight success after staring in The Sixth Sense and Pay it Forward, and, although there is no doubt that he is a talented actor, we’ve recently seen very little of him on the big screen.
 That hasn’t stopped him from flexing his acting muscles though as he’s been the voice behind one of gaming’s most famous protagonists, Sora from the Kingdom Hearts franchise.
 Osment has voiced Sora in all the games and started voicing the character when he was only fourteen years old.

 So, instead of being surrounded by dead people Osment has decided that he’d prefer hanging around Disney and Square Enix characters, and who wouldn’t want to do that?
+He is one of the most successful voice actors for games.

 Matthew Perry, that dude from Friends, has admitted on various occasions that he absolutely loves gaming, especially Fallout 3.
 While expressing his undying love for the game, someone at Bethesda took notice and decided that this would be a great opportunity to have a famous voice in one of their games.
 Fast forward a few years later and Perry finds himself voicing one of the bad guys in the newly released Fallout New Vegas.